ycm-core/YouCompleteMe/README.md

 Calling this command will fill Vim's `locationlist` with errors or warnings if any were detected in your file and then open it.

-A better option would be to use Syntastic which will keep your `locationlist` up to date automatically and will also show error/warning notifications in Vim's gutter.

 ### The `:YcmShowDetailedDiagnostic` command